jechiy/hitchhiker/source/_posts/2015-09-02-essential-developer-apps-for-your-brand-new-mac.md

 ![img](/assets/images/resources/mac/icons/1Password.png){.mac-app-icon}

 [1Password (Paid)](https://agilebits.com/onepassword){.mac-app-title target=_blank}
-Helps you mange and store all your passwords in one place, the great thing about this one in comparison with the other solutions is it gives you the ability to save it locally (works very well with Dropbox).
+Helps you manage and store all your passwords in one place, the great thing about this one in comparison with the other solutions is it gives you the ability to save it locally (works very well with Dropbox).

 ![img](/assets/images/resources/mac/icons/Dropbox.png){.mac-app-icon}